uSerratos/userratos.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Doctor of Philosophy in Mechanical Engineering
+    - course: Doctor of Philosophy (Engineering)
       institution: The University of Sheffield
       year: 2021
     - course: Master of Engineering